ThomasRabn/devops-project/README.md

 - #### Deployment

   The deployment script is in the `deployment.yml` file.
 The deployment name is called `deployment-devops-app`, and it runs our application image and a redis image.
 Each image is run in a different container, but both containers are part of the same pod.
 Because they are in the same pod and because their useful ports are exposed, they can communicate and exchange data.
 Also, redis container's `/data` folder is linked to the persistent volume claim that we implemented so that we can save the data on the host.
 We also overrides the default Redis' container command with a command that activates the `appendonly` storage to persist data.
+By default, Redis uses a `dump.rdb` file to save the data to the disk, but we decided to look for an other method and it seems that it is a safer storage method (but the output file is bigger).

 - #### Service